chaimgingold/Tabla/docs/bugs.md

 ## Pinball
 - [ ] Audio sometimes blows up then drops out; culprit seems to be updateBallSynthesis().
 To reproduce, load "pinball 1.png" test image in Pinball and spawn multiple balls (with b key).
+- Lattice background is hard coded to our setup--in pixel space.
+So rotation will be wrong in many setups, gradient effect locations, and ball reflection is wrong.
+To fix:
+	- [ ] Lattice should be in world space, oriented to up vector.
+	- [ ] Win/lose gradient effects need to respond.
+- Not using mipmap for ball reflection.
+So different tunings and resolutions will not look good.
 - Ball could sometimes tunnel through tip of flipper.
 Flipper rotation done in BallWorld (for finer integration and less tunneling).
 Proper fix (and architecture) would be to allow a parallel index of rotational transforms for contours that BallWorld does itself (and can do finer integrations of).
 - Small spurious awkward spaces trap the ball (eg groups of white go stones, your hands, etc...).
 Solution: reject these spaces, perhaps comparing to perimeter/area of a circle that comfortably fits a ball (or more).
 - Flippers penetrate walls.
 Fix: dynamically size them!
 Only respond to walls, not parts--or things could get crazy.
 - Pinball "palm" rejection.
 People sometimes rest against table.
 Detect these awkward edge spaces and reject.
 Probably need a mask array for contours that defines who is a wall; could have another for who is a part.
-Or unify these into one list, with types (ignored, wall, part)--i like.
+Or unify these into one list, with types (ignored, wall, part)--i like, and we could peel mask functions off of it.
+Basically !shouldBePart() is used as shouldBeSpace(), and we need the latter to open up the semantic possibilities for contour rejection, UI, etc...
+Types:
+	- Part (could even point to part...)
+	- Space (Hole/Space or Non-Hole/Obstacle; implicit with contour type, but we could make it fully explicit in our typing system.)
+	- Ignore (Rejected)
+	- UI (Score, Balls Remaining, Top Score, etc...)
+	- ...future expansion (eg wiring elements)